Date Thesis Awarded

 Keywords: self-reference effect, self-schemas, elaborative processing, associability, strong associates, weak associates, intimate other-referencing, distant other-referencing

 Fiedler, Jennifer, "The Self-Reference Effect: How Elaborative Processing and Associability Function Through Self-schemas" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1500.

 Creative Commons License